 Daylight masterplanning for future cities

-Future Cities blog #14 Daylight masterplanning for future cities
+Future Cities Insight #14 Daylight masterplanning for future cities

 Daylight is a freely available source of light, essential for life on this blue planet and as Le Corbusier once observed: “architecture, city planning, our happiness, the state of our consciousness, the equilibrium of our individual lives, the rhythms of our collective duties are governed by the sun”.